History of the Medieval Days

 The purpose of the Medieval Days project organised by the Estonian Folk Art and Handicraft Union is to raise awareness of the importance of the medieval old town of Tallinn, its beautiful architecture and traditions through playfulness, medieval music and drama.
 We want to offer the joy of creation to the makers, the joy of participation to the citizens and tourists, and thereby promoting national handicrafts.

-XXIII Medieval Days took place from 7- 10 July 2022
+XXIV Medieval Days took place from 6-9 July 2023

 The days were opened by a procession from the Viru gates to the Town Hall Square where a spectacular aerial spectacle took place – the show “Magnificent” performed by Grete Gross, Laura Kivistik, and Ile Poikela.
 The evening was topped off by the nerve-wracking aerial show of the world-class slackliner Tauri-Viljar Vahesaar 35 meters above the Town Hall Square.
 The musical treat came from the band Bordo Sarkany from Hungary.